Moogert/moogProject/current.md

 being, of course, that a synth can't work without good power, and bad power will make any other efforts pretty pointless.

+## PLAN OF ATTACK:

+### move linearly through the synth.
+I plan to test the oscillators next (as controlled
+from the keyboard).

 ## Useful links:
 * http://modularsynthesis.com/moog/pwr_bd-cables/moog_power.htm